The following are resources useful to the GP in a consultation regarding infant feeding:

 First Steps Nutrition Trust Impartial evidence-based information on infant nutrition, including information about infant milks for healthcare providers and parents.

-Local Infant Feeding Information Board (LIFIB) Multidisciplinary group of healthcare professionals based in the northwest of England which critically appraises information and research on infant feeding issues (eg colic, reflux and CMPA), producing summaries for healthcare professionals.
+Local Infant Feeding Information Board (LIFIB) Multidisciplinary group of healthcare professionals based in the northwest of England which critically appraises information and research on infant feeding issues (eg colic, reflux and CMA), producing summaries for healthcare professionals.